 How to Make Yellow Rice at Home

 Yellow rice is exactly what it sounds like - rice that has a yellow color.
 Also known as saffron rice or arroz amarillo, is a flavorful rice dish that is popular in many cultures, particularly in Latin America, the Caribbean, and parts of Asia.

 What kind of rice you use and the ingredients used to give it a yellow color depends on where you live and your family's culture.

-Depending on where you are from, different combinations of these ingredients and others will be used.
+Different combinations of these ingredients and others will be used depending on where you are from.

-I've purchased and served commercial yellow rice but if you look at the list of ingredients on the package, there are a lot of additives and chemicals I know I could do without.
-And when you see how easy it is to make your own yellow rice at home, you'll see why I'm suggesting making your own yellow rice at home.
+I've purchased and served commercial yellow rice, but if you look at the list of ingredients on the package, I know I could do without many additives and chemicals.
+And when you see how easy it is to make your own yellow rice at home, you'll see why I'm suggesting it at home.

 This version uses turmeric to give the basmati rice a nice yellow color.
 It's said to have been used in India for thousands of years as a spice and medicinal herb.

-It's the hot health food right now because of it’s reported anti-inflammatory properties.
-There are many other benefits being described all over the Internet but I'll let you search for yourself to come up with your own opinions.
+It's the hot health food right now because of its reported anti-inflammatory properties.
+Many other benefits are being described all over the Internet, but I'll let you search for yourself to come up with your own opinions.

 - olive oil